Revenue, Sports, and Black America; a 21st Century Plantation?

-The main office of African American Registry® is in Minneapolis, about 2 miles from US Bank stadium where the Minnesota Vikings play professional football.
-3 miles from the University of Minnesota campus, where Williams Arena and TCF Bank Stadium feature the schools basketball and football programs respectively.
-Basically 2miles from downtown, our office is also where the now 6-year-old Target field lives and the redesigned Target arena across the street.
+The main office of African American Registry® is in Minneapolis, about 2 miles from US Bank Stadium where the Minnesota Vikings play professional football.
+3 miles from the University of Minnesota campus, where Williams Arena and TCF Bank Stadium feature the school's basketball and football programs respectively.
+2miles from downtown, our office is also where the now 6-year-old Target field lives and the redesigned Target arena across the street.
 This is where the Minnesota Twins play professional baseball and the Minnesota Timberwolves and Lynx play professional basketball.
 What does this have to do with a Plantation?

 All of these athletes have one thing in common; they comprise a labor force for the businesses that own them.
 About 7 years ago while near Windsor, North Carolina, I stopped by the Hope Plantation.
 A year earlier I visited the African Burial Ground near the tip of Manhattans’ Financial District in New York City.
-With it’s history if slave labor at both locations, I was reminded of its revenue similarities with the NFL NCAA and NBA relationship with black labor.
+With its history, of slave labor at both locations, I was reminded of its revenue similarities with the NFL NCAA and NBA relationship with black labor.

-It is not far fetched to see the viewpoint of a master counting their profits in the same manner that Jerry Jones, the Athletic Director at the University of Alabama, Any NBA owner or MLB owner doing the same.
+It is not far-fetched to see the viewpoint of a master counting their profits in the same manner that Jerry Jones, the Athletic Director at the University of Alabama, Any NBA owner or MLB owner doing the same.
 I was pleased when Michael Jordan went on record as concerned about the un-reconciled violence from law enforcement on black men and women in America.
 In 2014, Atlanta Hawks owner Bruce Levenson sold the franchise after the revelation of a 2012 email he wrote stereotyping African American fans

-In his 2006 book, Forty Million Dollar Slaves: The Rise, Fall, and Redemption of the Black Athlete author William C. Rhoden wrote many interesting analysis’ to support this blog.
-Many horse jockeys in the 1800’s made considerable money but were sold off to other owners like the very animals they cared for.
+In his 2006 book, Forty Million Dollar Slaves: The Rise, Fall, and Redemption of the Black Athlete author William C. Rhoden wrote much interesting analysis’ to support this blog.
+Many horse jockeys in the 1800s made considerable money but were sold off to other owners like the very animals they cared for.
 He quoted Curt Flood saying that as a pro baseball player he was kind of like a sharecropper.
-“When you don't own it, when you don't own the enterprise you could be kind of treated like chattel, that's essentially what you are.“ Rhoden also mentions that though plenty of today’s black athletes have their own foundations that do good work in the black community, a collective effort remains unused and would be worth pursuing because of the extremity of need on a , unified national level.
+“When you don't own it, when you don't own the enterprise you could be kind of treated like chattel, that's essentially what you are.“ Rhoden also mentions that though plenty of today’s black athletes have their foundations that do good work in the black community, a collective effort remains unused and would be worth pursuing because of the extremity of need on a unified national level.

-Hawkins then provides this statistic: Black athletes comprised 46.9% of NCAA Football Bowl Subdivision teams and 58.9% of Division I basketball teams.
-One of Hawkins’ best examples to support his position is when he does an analysis of the racial demographics of players playing for teams participating in the 2008 Bowl Championship Series, a composition of games that paid out $170 million to the ten teams or their respective conferences.
+Hawkins then provides this statistic: Black athletes comprised 46.9% of NCAA Football Bowl Subdivision teams and 58.9% of Division I, basketball teams.
+One of Hawkins’ best examples to support his position is when he analyzes the racial demographics of players playing for teams participating in the 2008 Bowl Championship Series, a composition of games that paid out $170 million to the ten teams or their respective conferences.
 He found that 51% of the athletes participating in the BCS were Black, 38% were White, 3% were Hispanic, 6% were Asian/Pacific Islander, and 2% were classified as other.